upenn-libraries/ezproxy-framebust/README.md

 unauthenticated users making an initial resource access attempt from a frame within an enclosing page.

-For security reasons, you only want to allow this workflow to be initiated from (and permit backend redirects to) specific whitelisted hosts.
+For security reasons, you may only allow this workflow to be initiated from (and permit backend redirects to) specific whitelisted hosts.
 For instance, if your enclosing page is http://metasearch.library.college.edu, you will need
 to: